 3. Explore the Ontario Science Centre

 There’s nothing better than when kids love learning, without even realising it!
 The Ontario Science Centre is so much fun that they’ll barely notice that it’s educational too.
 The IMAX Dome Films are firm favourites, with films about the planet, the Amazon, our oceans and even pandas on offer.
-Kids will love the planetarium and the ourdoor Nature Escape in the Don River Valley ravine.
+Kids will love the planetarium and the outdoor Nature Escape in the Don River Valley ravine.
 In the Science Arcade you can navigate a distorted room and make your way through a shadow tunnel, while the Living Earth exhibit lets you touch a tornado and crawl through a cave.

 Top tip for visiting: The Science Centre is one of the attractions offering a discount on the Toronto City Pass.
 It’s a bit further out of downtown so make it a day trip and enjoy the plentiful surrounding parks and feast on Greek Food in nearby Greek Town.